alaurent34/darc/Readme.md

 This is a list of script sorted by categories and with an explaination of what it does.

-Thanks to respect the format when placing a script here.
+Thanks to respect the following format when placing a script here.

->  TODO: Mettre le format a respecter  <17-04-18, Antoine> >

-### Create S From AT
+Format : - scipt.ext : Explaination
+*NB : Some remarks*

+### Creation scripts

-This script take AT, the player anonymised database and create the file S with 'DEL' entry supress and line shuffled:
+ - tool-createPBdata.py : This script take AT, the player anonymised database and create the file S with 'DEL' entry supress and line shuffled and P (or just S with the version inside ./drill).

- - tool-createPBdata.py

-### Concat file between them
+ - tool-kamei.py : The script take a T file and generate A(T), S, R and P. It play the role of an participant.

+ - tool-kameimap.py : Take M, T, and A(T) and create F, the correspondance
+   between ID and Pseudo for each month.

+ - tool-divide.py : Take M, A, AT in stdin and outpout the 3 files separated.

+#### Concatenation scripts

 There is two scripts for concatening files are :

- - tool-ncat.py
- - tool-ncat.rb

-They are usualy used to concat M, A and AT and return a J file.
+ - tool-ncat.py, tool-ncat.rb : They are usualy used to concat M, A and AT and return a J file.

-Also i suggest we use the python one to need only one interpreter instead of two.
+*NB : Also i suggest we use the python one to need only one interpreter instead of two.*

 ### Scoring

 For scoring mesure there is multiples files :
  - Scripts for utility and security measure (Ei and Si)